 Everyone knows about Banff National Park.
-It’s beauty is unrivalled, but you may be asking yourself, is that a good enough reason to travel all the way to Canada?
+Its beauty is unrivaled, but you may be asking yourself, is that a good enough reason to travel all the way to Canada?
 We’re here to tell you Canada has a lot more to offer than just one glorious national park.
-Canada quite literally has hundreds of national parks, thousands of hiking trails and millions of lakes to explore and enjoy.
-While 2020 may remain a bust for travellers around the world, 2021 is going to see a surge in travel like never before as people are allowed to return to our vagabond ways.
+Canada quite literally has hundreds of national parks, thousands of hiking trails, and millions of lakes to explore and enjoy.
+While 2020 may remain a bust for travelers around the world, 2021 is going to see a surge in travel like never before as people are allowed to return to our vagabond ways.
 So we pretty much already know Banff will be a crowded mess next summer, but what about other not so popular national parks, what else do we have to offer?
 Let’s cover 5 National Parks of Canada that wouldn’t you know, are quite far spread out across our beautiful country, which means one thing, planning a road trip for the ages.

 Travel Canada in 2021

-Lets start our journey on the east coast of Canada in the Atlantic Province of New Brunswick.
-The Bay of Fundy may be one of the provinces most popular destinations due to the interesting phenomenon of the extreme tides, but it won’t be packed to the brim with tourists.
+Let's start our journey on the east coast of Canada in the Atlantic Province of New Brunswick.
+The Bay of Fundy may be one of the province's most popular destinations due to the interesting phenomenon of the extreme tides, but it won’t be packed to the brim with tourists.
 Paddleboard along the ragged and beautiful coastline at high tide and then walk the dry ocean floor at low tide.
 Then head a little north across a 13km long bridge to Prince Edward Island National Park for an afternoon soaking up some sun on one of the island's incredible beaches.
 Spend a night taking in the sights and sounds of Charlottetown then take the ferry to Newfoundland for the cherry on top, Gros Morne National Park.
 Experience a landscape that seems to have been plucked straight out of an epic mythical movie; plunging fjords and the astonishing Tablelands truly create an otherworldly atmosphere on this one of a kind island.

 Sirmilik National Park

-As an alternative to Sirmilik National Park we would recommend Polar Bear National Park on the south-western banks of the Hudson Bay where you can see, you guessed it, polar bears.
+As an alternative to Sirmilik National Park, we would recommend Polar Bear National Park on the south-western banks of the Hudson Bay where you can see, you guessed it, polar bears.
 This will save a lot of time and money and you can hold onto that rental car you’ve become so attached to already.
-The park is also teeming with other interesting wildlife such as timberwolves, beavers and moose.
+The park is also teeming with other interesting wildlife such as timberwolves, beavers, and moose.

 Jasper National Park

-Regardless of whether you braved Sirmilik or not, we will be heading east for picturesque Canadian Rocky Mountains.
+Regardless of whether you braved Sirmilik or not, we will be heading east for the picturesque Canadian Rocky Mountains.
 For those of you who simply cannot visit Canada without checking Banff off the list, the good news is that Jasper is only 290km north of Banff.
-Be sure to also stop by Yoho National park as you escape Banff and check out the turquoise river and enjoy some outdoor activities such as hiking, mountain biking, paddle boarding, kayaking and much more.
+Be sure to also stop by Yoho National park as you escape Banff and check out the turquoise river and enjoy some outdoor activities such as hiking, mountain biking, paddleboarding, kayaking, and much more.
 Head north to Jasper and if possible spend a night camping under the stars (spend as many nights on your road trip as possible under the stars, it will make for the journey of a lifetime we guarantee that), wake up to a sunset you will never forget and spend a few days exploring the glacier fields, rocky mountains and spotting wildlife.

 Kluane National Park

 We figured we would end your trip a little closer to civilization, so making your way south through beautiful green British Columbia you will eventually find yourself in Vancouver, take the ferry across to Vancouver Island and enjoy your pick of thousands of campsites in national parks all over the beautiful island.
-Visit MacMillan Provincial Park to see thousand year old tree’s then go hiking in unforgettable Strathcona Provincial Park.
-The island quite literally has thousands of sights and places to explore, and is dotted with quaint small towns and larger ones that have all the amenities anyone could need.
+Visit MacMillan Provincial Park to see thousand-year-old trees, then go hiking in unforgettable Strathcona Provincial Park.
+The island quite literally has thousands of sights and places to explore and is dotted with quaint small towns and larger ones that have all the amenities anyone could need.

-Which Visa Should I Get?
+Which Canadian Visa Should I Get?